made with Mathematica technology MathWorld

 However, finding Mersenne primes is computationally very challenging.
 For example, the 1963 discovery that M_(11213) is prime was heralded by a special postal meter design, illustrated above, issued in Urbana, Illinois.

 G. Woltman has organized a distributed search program via the Internet known as GIMPS (Great Internet Mersenne Prime Search) in which hundreds of volunteers use their personal computers to perform pieces of the search.
-The efforts of GIMPS volunteers make this distributed computing project the discoverer of all twelve of the largest known Mersenne primes.
-In fact, as of Jun.
-2009, GIMPS participants have tested and double-checked all exponents below 18000949 and tested all exponents below 26181803 at least once (GIMPS).
+The efforts of GIMPS volunteers make this distributed computing project the discoverer of all of the Mersenne primes discovered since late 1996.
+As of Feb.
+19, 2024, GIMPS participants have tested and verified all exponents below 67 million and tested all exponents below 115 at least once (GIMPS).

 #pdigitsyeardiscoverer (reference)value